Getting started with STM MCUs: STM32F469 Discovery

 The provided Embedded Wizard Build Environment for STM32F469 Discovery contains everything you need to create, compile, link and flash an Embedded Wizard UI application for the STM32F469 target.
 After unpacking, you will find the following subdirectories and files:

 •StartGccBuildEnvironment.bat - This script file is provided to start a windows command line to build your GUI applications for the target.
-Don't forget to set the path of your installed STM32CubeProgrammer utility.

 •\Application - This folder contains ready-to-use projects to compile and link an Embedded Wizard generated UI application.
 They are used for all provided examples and they can be used to build your own UI applications.